nathanieldchu/ubuild_CCF/join/the-process.md

     us, we will challenge one another every day to make ourselves and the world better.
     If you don't join us, we will do the same thing but probably a lot less often.
-    Throughout the hiring process and early days of our partnership, we will craft a structured plan for your growth with regular opportunities for feedback.
-If we find that the fit isn't right, we will support you fully in finding the right place for you to advance your mission.</p>
+    Throughout the hiring process and early days of our partnership, we will craft a structured plan for your growth with regular opportunities for feedback.</p>

 ---